jeffhhk/gambit_wiki/Benchmarks.md

 languages by benchmarking similar algorithms to a number of small problems in a number of language implementations.
-Here are a number of Gambit implementations of the programs in the [programming language shootout](programming language shootout.md).
+Here are a number of Gambit implementations of the programs in the [programming language shootout](programming%20language%20shootout.md).
 Please feel free to propose improvements before they're submitted.

 ## Some simple operations on large bignums